 If you're used to keeping everything to yourself, or you've never reached out to a helpline before, you may be feeling a little unsure about what to expect.
 This uncertainty can add additional stress or anxiety to an already difficult time.

-Usually, there are three options for who you might talk to on the other end of the phone, text or web chat:
+Usually, there are three options for who you might talk to on the other end of the phone, text or online chat

 Regardless of the type of support they provide, everyone who works at a helpline is a human who wants to hear what's happening for you.
 If it's important to you who you talk with, Find A Helpline allows you to filter your search by one or more support types.
 You can also select a specialty if you feel more comfortable with a helpline providing specialized support.